The FAA has

 aircraft and the issuance of airworthiness certificates.
 These persons are known as Designated Airworthiness Representatives (DAR) and are authorized to charge for their services.
 These charges are set by the DAR and not governed by the FAA.

-The following information was generated by David Kelm, (D.A.R.) for use during my inspection of Amateur Built aircraft for issuance of the Airworthiness Certificate.
+The following information was generated by Kenny Blalock, (D.A.R.) for use during my inspection of Amateur Built aircraft for issuance of the Airworthiness Certificate.

 Feel free to print it out and share it with your friends.